aeternity/protocol/contracts/sophia.md

 ### Algebraic data types

 Sophia supports algebraic data types (variant types) and pattern matching.
-Data types can be recursive and are declared by giving a list of constructors with their respective arguments.
-For instance, the following defines a type of binary trees parameterised over the element type:
+Data types can be recursive and are declared by giving a pipe-separated list of *constructors* with their respective arguments.
+For instance, the following defines a type of binary trees parameterised over the element type 'a, using the constructors of pre-existing types Tip and Bin:

 ```
 datatype tree('a) = Tip | Bin(tree('a), 'a, tree('a))